SpeechifyInc/Meta-voicebox/README.md

 # **Voicebox - PyTorch**

-Implementation of [**Voicebox**:](https://ai.facebook.com/blog/voicebox-generative-ai-model-speech/) The first generative AI model for speech to generalize across tasks with state-of-the-art performance.
+Implementation of [**Voicebox**:](https://ai.facebook.com/blog/voicebox-generative-ai-model-speech/) Text-Guided Multilingual Universal Speech Generation at Scale.
+The first generative AI model for speech to generalize across tasks with state-of-the-art performance.

 Large-scale generative models such as GPT and DALL-E have revolutionized natural language processing and computer vision research.
 These models not only